MG ZS EV review

 Aesthetically the MG ZS is so-so.
 It is far from ugly, but it is just a bit generic to our eyes.
 It is clear that there are influences from other Asian cars, in particular a whiff of Mazda CX-3 from some angles.
 This isn’t just levelled at the electric ZS as petrol models look largely identical.
 The chrome-highlighted grille unique to the ZS EV does help give it some individuality, though, and the smart alloy wheels help as well.

 At heart, the ZS is quite a boxy SUV, which helps with cabin space.
 Even so, MG’s designers have done well to somewhat mask the angular proportions through use of a tapered roofline and angled rear side windows.
-There are four colours to choose from; Pimlico Blue, Arctic White, Black Pearl and Dynamic Red.
+There are five colours to choose from; Arctic White, Battersea Blue, Black Pearl, Dynamic Red and Monument Silver.

 Sat-nav, stereo and infotainment